message/iata/EE.md

 - students;
 - passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival.
 - passengers with a COVID-19 recovery certificate issued at least 11 days and at most 180 days before arrival.
-2. Passengers must present the confirmation obtained after completing a “Travellers Questionnaire for the prevention of the spread of COVID-19" at <a href="https://iseteenindus.terviseamet.ee/">https://iseteenindus.terviseamet.ee/</a>
+2. Passengers must present a completed “Travellers Questionnaire for the prevention of the spread of COVID-19" at check-in or upon arrival.
+The form can be found at <a href="https://iseteenindus.terviseamet.ee/">https://iseteenindus.terviseamet.ee/</a> and must be completed at most 3 days before arrival.
 3. Passengers could be subject to a COVID-19 PCR test upon arrival.
 4. Passengers could be subject to self-isolation for 10 days.
 - This does not apply to: